Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Introduction

-It is a fundamental principal of natural justice that the subject of a judicial or administrative decision should have the opportunity to be heard in relation to that decision, and to put forward arguments as to how that decision should be made~\cite{Waldron2023}.
-This is expressed in the Latin maxim \emph{audi alteram partem}, and is a fundamental principle of administrative law and due process.
-While typically regarded as a requirement of fairness or justice, in its classical roots it equally reflected a view that hearing from all parties made for better decisions~\cite{Kelly1964}.
-It requires not only that a party be heard, but also that the decision-maker be open to being persuaded by what they hear: a decision-maker who has prejudged the question, reaching a conclusion before hearing from one of the parties, cannot provide a fair hearing.
+It is a fundamental principle of natural justice that the subject of a judicial or administrative decision should have the opportunity to be heard in relation to that decision, and to put forward arguments as to how that decision should be made~\citep{Waldron2023}.
+This is expressed in the Latin maxim \emph{audi alteram partem}, and is a fundamental principle of administrative law and due process. \citet[p.~73]{Cane2011} characterises the administrative right to a fair hearing as comprising \emph{inter alia} ``the right to present one's case orally or in writing or both, the right to examine and cross-examine witnesses (including one's opponent), the right to be represented (perhaps by a qualified lawyer), the right to have a decision based solely on material which has been available to (and so answerable by) the parties, the right to a reasoned decision which takes proper account of the evidence and addresses the parties' arguments''.
+In modern practice, this is typically regarded as a requirement of fairness or justice: it is a right of each party to have their case heard.
+By contrast, in its classical roots the principle equally expressed the concern that a decision-maker was more likely to get the answer right having heard from all parties~\citep{Kelly1964}.
+Regardless of how it is understood, the principle requires not only that a party be heard, but also that the decision-maker be open to being persuaded by what they hear: a decision-maker who has prejudged the question, reaching a conclusion before hearing from one of the parties, cannot provide a fair hearing.
+The requirement to hear from all parties requires at least some possibility of being persuaded by all parties.